 Peace is eternal.
 It is never too late to have peace.
 Time is always ripe for that.
 We can make our life truly fruitful if we are not cut off from our Source, which is the Peace of Eternity.

 The greatest misfortune that can come to a human being is to lose his inner peace.
 No outer force can rob him of it.
 It is his own thoughts, his own actions, that rob him of it.

 Our greatest protection lies not in our material achievements and resources.
 All the treasure of the world is emptiness to our divine soul.
 Our greatest protection lies in our soul's communion with the all-nourishing and all-fulfilling Peace.
 Our soul lives in Peace and lives for Peace.
 If we live a life of peace, we are ever enriched and never impoverished.
 Unhorizoned is our inner peace; like the boundless sky, it encompasses all.

-Excerpt from 'Yoga and the Spiritual Life' by Sri Chinmoy
+Excerpted from 'Yoga and the Spiritual Life' by Sri Chinmoy.

 The first step toward peace of mind is to sincerely feel that we are not indispensable.
 We lack peace of mind because we feel that others need something from us, or we need something from others.
 We feel that if we do not do this or say that, then the world will collapse or everything will go wrong immediately.
 But the moment we can sincerely feel that we are not indispensable, we will not have to go anywhere to get peace, for peace will immediately come to us.